scriptbuzz/aws-serverless-api-dynamodb/README.md

       - Example: https://abcdefg.execute-api.us-east-1.amazonaws.com/prod/resource

-- The API will return all items in youe DynamoDB table:
+- The API will return all items in your DynamoDB table:

               {"id":{"S":"2"}}{"id":{"S":"1"}}{"id":{"S":"3"}}